athomasq/athomasq.github.io/pages/about.md

 ### Investing

-🦋 I'm an active angel investor in early-stage B2B startups.
-I'm flexible on industry, commercial model and geography. *[Learn more](/angel).*
+🦋 I'm an active [angel investor](/angel) in [B2B startups](/portfolio).

 🔗 I’m most familiar with businesses involving data, APIs, and network effects.
-I also know capital markets and fintech well.  *[View my portfolio](/portfolio).*

-🔧 I can help on almost all operational aspects of early-stage startups.
-I'm especially strong on story-telling, hybrid g2m, culture+talent, fund-raising, and of course all things data.
+🔧 I'm a low-ego, high-support investor, and try to help beyond just writing cheques.

 📫 **Founders, if this sounds like a fit, [please reach out!](mailto:athos1@gmail.com)**